How to Apply

 *GRE scores are NOT required to apply.
 If you have taken the GRE and would like to submit your scores, you are welcome to do so.

-Admission may be deferred for up to one year, after which applicants may be asked to reapply.
+Admission may be deferred up to one year, after which applicants may be asked to reapply.

 The Master of Science Degree in Behavior Analysis is accredited by the Association for Behavior Analysis International Accreditation Board.

-Simmons welcomes applications from international students.
+Simmons welcomes applications from international students for the September and January terms.
 As you prepare your application for admission, please review both the program-specific admission requirements associated with your graduate program of interest, along with the additional details below:

 English Language Proficiency